Overview of first-party dram shop cases under Texas law:

 The legal basis for first-party dram shop cases.

-Looking at the requirements of the statute (Chapter 2.02 of the Alcoholic Beverage Code) itself in simplified terms, Dram Shop Act requires only the following for a dram shop claim to be valid:
+Looking at the requirements of the statute (Chapter 2.02 of the Alcoholic Beverage Code) itself in simplified terms, the Texas Dram Shop Act requires only the following for a dram shop claim to be valid:

 - A provider, like a bar, liquor store, or restaurant;

 - served alcohol to someone even though they were obviously intoxicated to the point that they became a danger to themselves or others; and

-Nothing in the statute, you’ll notice, mandates that another party other than the drunk driver and the provider be involved.
+Nothing in the statute, you'll notice, mandates that another party other than the drunk driver and the provider be involved.
 Further, Texas appellate courts have consistently ruled that the law allows individuals who were overserved and/or their families to financially recover from negligent bars and restaurants.
-Therefore, the same rules apply when an individual is themselves overserved alcohol and later is injured or killed as they would if others besides the drunk driver were harmed.
+Therefore, the same rules apply for dram shop claims when an individual is themselves overserved alcohol and later is injured or killed as they would if others besides the drunk driver were harmed.